mihricankizilyer/mihricankizilyer/README.md

 ### Hello, I'm Mihrican 👋

-I'm Data Scientist.
 To gain more experience in the field of data science, I continue my studies on the following subjects:

 🚀 Python (libraries: NumPy, Pandas, Seaborn, SciKit-Learn, Matplotlib),